Anemia in Children

 and can’t be prevented.
 Iron deficiency anemia, a common form of anemia, may be

-prevented by making sure your child gets enough iron in his or her diet.
+prevented by making sure your child gets enough iron in their diet.
 To do this:

 -